gordonknoppe/magento-cachebuster/README.md

     * Sha1 numeric - Signs the file by getting the sha1 hash of the file and then extracting only the numbers from the checksum (to remain compatible with the published rewrite rules)
 * **Enable profiling**
   * Adds X-Cachebuster-Time header to the response

-**Note:** Behavior only takes affect on the frontend, admin area static file urls are not processed

 ## mod_rewrite configuration